admclamb/reusable-form-component/README.md

-# Finished Tutorial on Creating Fully Reusable Form Component
+Creating Fully Reusable Form Component

-This tutorial is available on my personal website
+Fully reusable form component that works by passing in a custom state object to creating the from.
+This tutorial is available on my personal website.